dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 ## How to get?

 :point_right:
-**Core package files and documentation are premium available** [on Gumroad](https://jqdev.gumroad.com/l/azkarra-theme/github) <<== include Discount Code -10% only for GitHub users!
+**Core package files and documentation are premium available** [on Gumroad](https://jqdev.gumroad.com/l/azkarra-theme/)

-I provide a **demo version of the entire theme** for evaluation before making a purchase (this does not include access to the template's source code).
+I provide a **live DEMO version of the entire theme** for evaluation before making a purchase (this does not include access to the template's source code): [CLICK HERE to see it in action](https://m10454.app-on-demand.net/)

 ## System Requirements

 Theme Azkarra was developed and tested on Magento versions:
+- 2.4.7 (with PHP 8.2) - _starting from Azkarra v.1.0.10_
 - 2.4.6 (with PHP 8.1)
 - 2.4.5 (with PHP 7.4)
 - 2.4.4 (with PHP 8.1)